strategineer/personal-website/content/blog/2024-11-16/index.md

 I've also been getting back into making Doom maps.
 In hopes of figuring out how to do that better, I've played through each of the maps that I made last year and I've tried to learn from the mistakes I made and come up with a mapping process that'll help me make better maps with less pain and torture involved.

-For posterity, here's all the wads I've made thus far in my Doom mapping journey with my notes on each of them written below.
+For posterity, here's all the wads I've made on my Doom mapping journey thus far with my notes on each of them written below.
 If you're interested in skipping straight to what I learned and my new mapping process, [here you go](#what-have-i-learned).

 ## [speed001.wad](/wads/speed001.wad)